TheOdinProject/curriculum/rails/introduction.md

 After each lesson or two, you'll be asked to build one or more independent projects utilizing the concepts that were just covered (which is exactly what we've been doing up until now).
 You'll also be asked to complete a chapter or two from the [Ruby on Rails Tutorial](https://www.railstutorial.org/book) by Michael Hartl.

-That tutorial is often too deep for fresh beginners to Rails but we'll be using it as way to build a single large project one chapter at a time while you progress through the lessons.
+That tutorial is often too deep for fresh beginners to Rails but we'll be using it as a way to build a single large project one chapter at a time while you progress through the lessons.
 You should have a much better idea of what's going on in the tutorial than your average beginner since we'll be covering each of its component concepts prior to actually building it in the tutorial.

 ### The Roadmap